-Variance components estimation
+Variance component estimation

-There is not a single best choice for variance component estimation.
-The programs below offer choices for simple and complicated models.
-For advice on what works best under your circumstances, check this paper "Reliable computing in estimation of variance components".
+There is not a single-best choice for variance component estimation.
+Programs below offer choices for simple and complicated models.
+For advice on what works best under your circumstances, google a paper "Reliable computing in estimation of variance components".

-REMLF90 uses expectation maximization (EM) REML.
-It is the most reliable algorithm for most problems but can take hundreds of rounds of iterations.
+REMLF90 uses EM REML.
+For most problems it is the most reliable algorithm but can take hundreds of rounds of iteration.
 REMLF90 was found to have problems converging with random regression models.
 In this case, using starting variances that are too large than too small usually helps.
 Also, EM does not calculate standard errors for the estimates.
 The following options are available:

-OPTION conv_crit 1d-12
+OPTION conv crit 1d-12